PIH/ces-data-migration/README.md

 Splits patients with identical CesID but different name or birthdate.
 Each distinct patient is assigned a new CesID with suffix `-1`, `-2`, etc.

+The logic for this script is almost entirely contained in `R/patient_util.R`.

 - `PT_OUTPUT_PATH = "data/output/patients.csv"`

+### prepare_program_enrollments.R
+Prepares patient-program data for OpenMRS-Iniz

+Imports CSVs from `data/input/<site>/Pacientes.csv`, unless preproccessed Patient data is available at `data/tmp/prepped-patients.csv`.
+Uses that data to produce a CSV file at `ENROLLMENTS_OUTPUT_PATH`.

+Data in Access that has no counterpart in OpenMRS is appended to the consult note (which is coded as "Presenting history").

+These output CSVs should then be imported by OpenMRS Initializer module.

+- `ENROLLMENTS_OUTPUT_PATH = "data/output/program_enrollments.csv"`

 ### prepare_registration_enc_and_obs.R
 Prepares registration data for OpenMRS-Iniz